lawrennd/old_talks/_simulation/includes/life-glider-loafer-conway.md

 \newslide{Loafer}

 \notes{Despite widespread interest in Life, some of its patterns were only very recently discovered like the Loafer, discovered in 2013 by Josh Ball.
-So despite the game having existed for over forty years, and the rules of the game being simple, there are emergent behaviours that are unknown.}
+So, despite the game having existed for over forty years, and the rules of the game being simple, there are emergent behaviors that are unknown.}

 \newslide{}